Akhilkj123/Cyber-Security/1 - Overview of Cyber security tools/toolsinkali.md

 4. WPScan
 - It is a command-line tool included in Kali Linux that is designed to scan WordPress websites for vulnerabilities.
 - It is a widely used tool for WordPress security assessments and penetration testing.
-- It is important to use WPScan ethically and with permission from the website owner, as misuse of this tool can lead to serious legal and ethical consequences.
 - It can also perform brute-force attacks to try to guess the login credentials for the WordPress admin panel.

 5. SKIPFISH
 - It is a web application security testing tool that is used in Kali Linux for security professionals and enthusiasts.
 - It is designed to identify security vulnerabilities in web applications by performing a comprehensive scan of the target website.
-- Skipfish works by sending a large number of HTTP requests to the target website, analyzing the responses, and attempting to identify any security flaws that may be present.
+- It works by sending a large number of HTTP requests to the target website, analyzing the responses, and attempting to identify any security flaws that may be present.
 - It can used for automatic fingerprinting of web application frameworks, and the ability to generate detailed reports of its findings.
 -
 6. AIRCRACK-NG